safespring/web/content/en/tech-update/2025-03-talos-linux-on-openstack.md

 ---

 {{< ingress >}}
+This guide walks through the first steps of bootstrapping Talos Linux Kubernetes on OpenStack, with a focus on automation, security and repeatable platform operations.
+{{< /ingress >}}

 When it comes to container orchestration, Kubernetes is the de facto standard.
 And there are many different flavors of Kubernetes distributions and ways of provisioning them.
 So we started to explore what Talos Linux could mean for us.
-{{< /ingress >}}

 Things we wanted to have answered while doing that: